 The final decision on how to respond to breaches of this Code of Conduct rests with the EHT/HT.

-The EHT/HT consults with the Chief Executive Officer (CEO) and the Chair of the Local School Committee (LSC) (or Chair of the Trust Board in the absence of a LSC) before barring a parent/carer from the School premises.
+The EHT/HT consults with the Chief Executive Officer (CEO) and the Chair of the Local School Committee (LSC) before barring a parent/carer from the School premises.